 2. Paid Social Media Content Creator

-Produces engaging and platform-specific content for social media ads, including images, videos, and copy, to captivate the target audience.
+Produces engaging, platform-specific content for ads, including images, videos, and ad copy, to capture the target audience.

 A. Roles and Responsibilities

-• Create compelling ad creatives for various ad formats like carousel ads, video ads, and story ads.
+• Build ad creatives in social media for formats like carousel ads, video ads, and story ads.

-• Collaborate with the campaign manager to align content with campaign objectives.
+• Work with the campaign manager to align content with campaign goals.

-• Stay updated on the latest trends in digital marketing to produce relevant content.
+• Track digital trends in social media to produce timely and relevant content.

 B. Pricing